worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

     the reproducibility package.
     \item \textbf{Outputs}: All outputs are generated by code included in the reproducibility package.
-    \item \textbf{Reproducibility Verification}: Reviewers used data provided directly by the authors to conduct the reproducibility verification, and this is not included in the public reproducibility package.
-The reviewers verified that publicly available data matches the data provided by the authors.
-    \item \textbf{Dependencies environment}: The reviewers reproduced an existing environment for dependencies using dependency files or an environment metadata file provided by the authors.
+    \item \textbf{Dependencies environment}: The reviewers created a new environment using the latest versions of dependencies available at the moment of the review.
 \end{itemize}
 ```